-Ask any fur parent what their greatest worry is, and it will likely involve their dogs getting sick.
-Because we cannot stand to see our best friends in pain, we take great pains to keep them healthy and happy.
+Ask any fur parent what their greatest concern is, and it will likely involve their dogs getting sick.
+Because we cannot stand to see our best friends in pain, we take great efforts to keep them healthy and happy.
 But no matter how many precautions we take, it is simply impossible to eliminate the risk of disease entirely.

 And while our dogs can’t just come up to us and tell us what’s wrong, there are many ways we can tell if they are feeling under the weather.

 Know Your Dog

 The number one tool you need to tell if your dog is sick is knowing how your dog acts when he’s healthy.
 As fur parents, we have a huge repository of information on our dogs like for example how much they eat, how often they potty, where they like to hang out, how much they sleep.
 We know how to tell if they’re excited or scared or tired.

 This seemingly useless information becomes crucial when you’re trying to find out if something is wrong with your dog.
 Now that you have a baseline for your dog’s “normal”, it is easier to tell when something is off.

 Sickness Manifests As Change

 A disease is a condition wherein the normal function or structure of the body is impaired.
 So if your dog is sick, something will definitely change.
 It may be unexpected, it may be gradual, but it is unquestionably there.
 All you need to do is notice it.